T0nd0Tara/qux/README.md

     a : int = // getting the value somewhere in the function b : int = // getting the value somewhere in the function (can be 0)

-    result := divide a, b ! return 0;
+    return divide a, b ! return 0;
-    return result;
 };
 ```

-this syntax means we can concatinate multiple function where each returns an error
+This syntax means we can concatinate multiple function where each returns an error
 ```
 value := func1 val
     ! return func2 $